-Your tutor will let you know how to submit your work.
 You may be required to submit your work manually or electronically.
 If you submit your work electronically, keep a copy until your official results are published at the end of the semester.
-If you have any questions, contact your Programme Leader.
+If you have any questions, contact your tutor.